SoftwareHeritage/swh-docs/sysadm/mirror-operations/docker.rst

 Set up volumes
 --------------

-Before starting the `swh` service, you may want to specify where the data should be stored on your docker hosts.
+Before starting the `swh` service, you will certainly want to specify where the data should be stored on your docker hosts.

 By default docker will use docker volumes for storing databases and the content of the objstorage (thus put them in `/var/lib/docker/volumes`).

-**Optional:** if you want to specify a different location to put a storage in, create the storage before starting the docker service.
-For example for the `objstorage` service you will need a storage named `<STACK>_objstorage`:
+**Optional:** if you want to specify a different location to put the data in, you should create the docker volumes before starting the docker service.
+For example, the `objstorage` service uses a volume named `<STACK>_objstorage`:

 .. code-block:: bash